-Senior BJP leader Arun Jaitley passes away

-Senior BJP leader Arun Jaitley passes away at 66
+BJP Veteran, Arun Jaitley passes away At 66; to be cremated at Nigambodh Ghat tomorrow

 New Delhi, Aug 24: Senior BJP leader and former finance minister Arun Jaitley, passed away at the age of 66 on Saturday, a week after he was admitted to AIIMS following complaints of breathlessness and restlessness.
 He was 66.